lynxtaa/awesome-graphql-client/README.md

 const client = new AwesomeGraphQLClient({ endpoint: '/graphql' })

-// Also query be a compiled GraphQL AST (see example below) const GetUsers = ` query getUsers {
+// Also query can be an output from graphql-tag (see examples below) const GetUsers = ` query getUsers {
     users {